 Who we are

-Breast Cancer Network Australia (BCNA) works to ensure that women diagnosed with breast cancer, and their families, receive the very best information, treatment, care and support possible.
+Breast Cancer Network Australia (BCNA) works to ensure that Australians affected by breast cancer receive the very best support, information, treatment and care appropriate to their individual needs.

-BCNA is the peak national organisation for Australians affected by breast cancer, and consists of a network of more than 75,000 individual members and 310 Member Groups.
+BCNA is the peak national organisation for Australians affected by breast cancer, and consists of a network of more than 100,000 members and 300 Member Groups.
 More than 90 per cent of our members have had a diagnosis of breast cancer, and the remaining members have had a personal experience with breast cancer through a family member or friend.

 We are represented by the Pink Lady silhouette, symbolic of our focus on the women diagnosed with breast cancer and all those around her.

-BCNA informs, empowers, represents and links together people affected by breast cancer.
+BCNA supports, informs, represents and connects Australians affected by breast cancer.

 |Support||we support the needs of Australians affected by breast cancer through our services, resources and programs.|

 |Inform||we develop and provide high quality information in a range of formats including information that can empower participation in decisions about treatment and care.|

 |Represent||we advocate on behalf of Australians affected or at risk of breast cancer to ensure their voices are heard.|

 |Connect||we connect people through their shared breast cancer experience to build support for individuals, groups and communities.|